Icing for Injuries, Tendinitis, and Inflammation

-In a pinch, with no cups around, just use an ice cube held in a dishtowel — less convenient, especially for larger areas, but nearly as effective.
-Over the years I’ve found that, despite the best intentions, 9 times out of 10 that I need an ice cup, I haven’t actually got one ready in the freezer, and I end up using ice cubes at first!
+In a pinch, with no cups around, just use an ice cube directly held in a dishtowel — almost as good!
+Less convenient for larger areas, but nearly as effective for most uses.
+Over the years I’ve found that, 9 times out of 10 I need an ice cup, I haven’t actually got one ready in the freezer, and I end up using ice cubes at first.

 In fact, there are even insulated icing tools designed to be taken to the field or the mountains or wherever you think you might need ice.

-And although it’s not at nice as ice, an alternative worth mentioning is a simple chemical ice pack — the kind you crush to activate.
-Despite their inferiority (they aren’t as cold as ice and won’t last as long), I have succumbed to their convenience, and these are what I’ve actually been taking on expeditions for a while now.
+An alternative worth mentioning is a simple chemical ice pack — the kind you crush to activate.
+They aren’t as cold as ice, and won’t last as long, but they are very convenient.

 Slide the ice over the inflamed area in a slow but steady pattern.
 It’s important to keep moving, as long as you don’t try to ice such a large area that tissue gets a chance to warm up before you return to the starting point.